openlibhums/memory-alpha/content/support/email-and-reminders/email-template-variables-placeholder.md

 # Email Template Variables

+This section needs dev input.
+(Some stuff below looks like it needs backticks, but idk dawg)

 ## Templates

 ### Review Assignment

 Template Code: review_assignment

 This template is sent to potential reviewers inviting them to submit a review.

 Objects in this Template's context: